PauMateo/GCED-UPC-AP2-CineBus/README.md

 pip3 install -r requirements.txt
 ```

+Optionally, exclusifly for user's view, we reccommend to dowload the file ... .
+It does not affect execution of the program.

 ## Usage
-**things to consider:**
+**Things to consider:**
-- Currently, this project is exclusively confined to the city of Barcelona, so
+- Currently, this project is exclusively confined to the city of Barcelona, some functionallities will not work outside Barcelona.